-In the sphere of information security the term “social engineering” is used to describe the science and art of psychological manipulation.
+In information security and its offshoot of security testing, the term “social engineering” is used to describe the science and art of psychological manipulation.
 Social engineering is used to collect data, get confidential information, access systems, etc. According to statistics, 55% of losses related to violation of information security are caused by employees.
 This number is large enough to pay our attention to the attacks on the human factor.

 The psychological manipulation has a number of peculiarities:

 - Long duration

 - Difficult to monitor (no logging)